- Explain how the four moves are used to evaluate information

 Find trusted coverage

-In this case your best strategy is to ignore the source that reached you and look for other trusted reporting or analysis on the claim.
+In this case your best strategy is to look for other trusted reporting or analysis on the claim.
 In other words, if you receive an article that says koalas have just been declared extinct from the Save the Koalas Foundation, the winning strategy may be to open up a new tab and find the best source you can that covers this, or, just as importantly, scan multiple sources to see what the consensus seems to be.
 In these cases we encourage you to “find trusted coverage” that better suits your needs — more trusted, more in-depth, or maybe just more varied.
 You can also use fact-checking websites such as snopes.com or factcheck.org to confirm the truthfulness of claims you find online.

 Trace claims, quotes, and media back to the original context